laclouis5/StructureAnnotator/README.md

 ## Requirements and Installation
 - Python3
-- OpenCV
+- pip3
+- virtual environment manager such as `venv` (optional)

 Installing in a virtual environment is recommended.
 Download and unzip this repo then `cd` in the main directory and issue in a terminal window:
 `pip3 install -r requirements.txt`.
-This will install required dependencies.
+This will install required dependencies (opencv-python and lxml).

 ## How to Use
 - `cd` in the project directory (should be `StructureAnnotator/`).